bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

 ### Spacing

 Good typography needs the right amount of space between type.
 For the most part this is the job of the web designer.
-But the horizontal space inside the text remains the responsibility of the author.
-When some words or characters need more or less horizontal space, the Markdown should include this information:
+But horizontal spacing inside the text remains the responsibility of the human editor.
+The following HTML entities :

 | Name                    | Entity Code |  Example   |
 |:------------------------|:-----------:|:----------:|